 Collectively the points above, by way of context, has created a great deal of suspicion in respect of ideas, proposals or Commissions that tend to use phrases such as: “rich diverse community”; “in which cultural expression can be celebrated”; “positive practice”; “making progress”; or “understands and accepts”.
 Suspicion is definitely not in respect of giving meaning to “diversity, equality and respect” – which are themselves essential to civil and religious liberties.

-Rather, experience for much of the past 20 years is evidence that the terminology of ‘diversity, equality, respect’ has been used consistently to diminish, disrespect (some might say humiliate, belittle) and undermine the identity and expression of those who would be British and unionist; at its very basic, a way and means to ‘poke the prods’.
+Rather, experience for much of the past 20 years provides evidence that the terminology of ‘diversity, equality, respect’ has been used consistently to diminish, disrespect (some might say humiliate, belittle) and undermine the identity and expression of those who would be British and unionist; at its very basic, a way and means to ‘poke the prods’.

 Therefore, given this experience, and the political background to the Commission, there must be deep reservations about any final Report; and more specifically the use of that Report beyond what any might imagine or intend.